Much ado about MOFs: Metal-Organic-Frameworks as Quantum Materials

+Different physics may be accessed depending on the spin character of the magnetic ion (e.g. $S = 1/2$, 1, 3/2 etc.), which tunes the degree of on-site quantum fluctuations.
+Magnetic nodes can be easily chemically exchanged while preserving crystal structure and linkers, allowing to study the effect of different spin character~\cite{Davis2024a}.
+Ideal experiments can imagine being done were one tunes a 1D magnetic chain by only varying the spin magnitude (S=1/2,1, 3/2) through substitution or via external stimuli such as light interactions, while keeping all other parameters fixed.

 These tantalizing examples engender great optimism regarding potential discovery of new physics.
 In addition to magnetic states like quantum antiferromagnets, topological Kitaev spin liquids, and kagome spin liquids, phases to be realized in these materials includes topological superconductors, topological insulators, and other exotic quantum states of matter.
-There is a zoo of literally thousands of other materials to be explored at low temperature.
-Magnetic MOFs can be single crystals or made into large area films~\cite{kim2019uniform,kim2020centimeter}, are generally chemically stable, and can be incorporated into devices.
+Kagome lattices are of high interest not only for magnetic MOFs, but also as a host of flat bands~\cite{Fuchs2020}.
+In particular, superconductivity as a consequence of electronic correlations enhanced in the flat bands is predicted for Kagome MOFs~\cite{Ohlrich2025}.
+Flat bands as such may have been observed by STM ~\cite{Hu2023}.
 The vast parameter space, though daunting, is an incredibly promising topic for new materials exploration with a high likelihood of transformative scientific impact.